Hon. Brett Kavanaugh

 United States Court of Appeals for the District of Columbia Circuit (2006-Present)

 This is the fourth in a series of posts on the free speech rulings of Judge Brett Kavanaugh.
-(Part I is here, part II is here, part III is here, and part V is here.)
+(Part I is here, part II is here, and part III is here.)
 Previous posts have focused on cases squarely raising claims related to political free speech and press rights.
 But Judge Kavanaugh has shown a willingness to protect speech rights in other contexts, including while interpreting the expansive Communications Act of 1934.

 In contrast to campaign finance law, which sharply limits the Federal Election Commission’s discretion, the Communications Act and its amendments give the Federal Communications Commission (“FCC”) wide power to regulate wire and radio systems to promote equality and efficiency in communications.
 One hotly contested issue is whether the FCC may regulate Internet companies as “common carrier” utilities (like landline telephones) under the Communications Act – a debate commonly referred to as “Net Neutrality.”